dodyg/practical-aspnetcore/projects/net6/map/README.md

 `IEndpointConventionBuilder.Map` responds to all HTTP Verbs.

 This sample is using the latest daily build Roslyn compiler.
-You can do this in all your projects by adding the following package
+Make sure you execute the following command in your terminal before trying to run the sample.

 ```dotnet add package Microsoft.Net.Compilers.Toolset --prerelease   --source https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-tools/nuget/v3/index.json```